6 Request Compute, Memory, and Latency Bottlenecks

 We introduced CUDA graphs briefly in Section 3.4.
 Here’s the full picture.

-During decode, the GPU executes the same sequence of kernels at every step – the same transformer layers in the same order with the same shapes (for a given batch size).
+During decode, the GPU executes the same sequence of kernels at every step — the same transformer layers in the same order with the same shapes (for a given batch size).
 But the CPU doesn’t know that.
 At each step, it launches each kernel individually, waits for the GPU to be ready, sends the launch command, and moves on to the next kernel.
 Each launch takes roughly 5–10 microseconds, which doesn’t sound like much, but a single decode step through a large model might involve hundreds of kernel launches.
-At 5 \(\mu\)s each, that’s hundreds of microseconds of pure overhead – time the GPU spends idle waiting for the CPU to tell it what to do next.
+At 5 \(\mu\)s each, that’s hundreds of microseconds per token of pure overhead — time added to TPOT that the GPU spends idle waiting for the CPU to tell it what to do next.

 A CUDA graph captures a fixed sequence of kernel launches into a single replayable object.
 You run the decode step once in “capture mode,” which records every kernel launch, memory copy, and synchronization point.
 Then on subsequent steps, you replay the entire graph with a single command.
-The CPU issues one launch instead of hundreds, and the GPU executes the full sequence without waiting.
+The CPU issues one launch instead of many, and the GPU executes the full sequence without waiting.

 The main limitation is that CUDA graphs are static.
 The captured graph assumes fixed tensor shapes and memory addresses.
 If the batch size changes, or a request finishes and leaves the batch, the graph is invalidated and must be recaptured.
 Serving frameworks handle this with a small pool of pre-captured graphs for common batch sizes and sequence lengths, falling back to eager execution for uncommon shapes.